python-zk/kazoo/docs/testing.rst

 exposed as public API's for use in your own tests for common Zookeeper cluster management and session testing.
-They can be mixed in with your own `unittest` or `nose` tests along with a `mock` object that allows you to force specific `KazooClient` command to fail in various ways.
+They can be mixed in with your own `unittest` or `nose` tests along with a `mock` object that allows you to force specific `KazooClient` commands to fail in various ways.

 Kazoo Test Harness
 ==================